mrdolliver/mrdolliver/README.md

 ### ICCAP Product Training

-**Description:** This was the companys flagship product and what I was brought on board to develop training for this product.
-In its intial form this curse was a 3 day ILT training mostly at the customer location.
+**Description:** This was the company's flagship product and what I was brought on board to develop training for this product.
+In its initial form this course was a 3-day ILT training mostly at the customer location.
+This course was eventually migrated to online self-paced using an LMS.

-**Technologies Used:** MS PowerPoint,MS WOrd (participany guide) to complement the powerpoint.
+**Technologies Used:** MS PowerPoint,MS Word (participant guide) to complement the slideware.

 **Highlights:**  In addition to the lecture portion of the course, I built a network lab with 8 ICCAPs that could be accessed remotely from anywhere so the learners could participate in hands on labs and demos.
-In my previous expirence this was a unique implmentation in that when hands on labs were part of the course the equipment had to be shipped to the location.
+In my previous experience this was a unique implementation in that when hands on labs were part of the course the equipment had to be shipped to the location.
 This was 1- Costly and 2- a logistical challenge.

  [ICCAP Product Training sample](link-to-sample)